mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 updateBus!(system; label = "Bus 2", type = 2)

 analysis = fastNewtonRaphsonBX(system)
-powerFlow!(system, analysis)
+powerFlow!(analysis)
 ```

 !!! note "Info"
-    After creating the `PowerSystem` and `ACPowerFlow` types, users can add or modify buses, branches, and generators before directly proceeding to iterations.
+    After creating the `PowerSystem` and `AcPowerFlow` types, users can add or modify buses, branches, and generators before directly proceeding to iterations.
 JuliaGrid automatically executes the necessary functions when adjustments lead to a valid solution.
 However, if modifications are incompatible, like altering bus types, JuliaGrid raises an error to prevent misleading outcomes, ensuring accuracy.

 ---

 ## [Power and Current Analysis](@id ACPowerCurrentAnalysisManual)
-After obtaining the solution from the AC power flow, we can calculate various electrical quantities related to buses, branches, and generators using the [`power!`](@ref power!(::PowerSystem, ::ACPowerFlow)) and [`current!`](@ref current!(::PowerSystem, ::ACPowerFlow)) functions.
+After obtaining the solution from the AC power flow, we can calculate various electrical quantities related to buses, branches, and generators using the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AcPowerFlow)) functions.
 For instance, let us consider the power system for which we obtained the AC power flow solution:
 ```@example ComputationPowersCurrentsLosses
 using JuliaGrid # hide
 @default(unit) # hide